 |Winter rape||500 – 700|

-* The doses given in the table are indicative and should be adjusted depending on the expected yield.
+* The doses given in the table are approximate and should be modified depending on the expected yield.

-The doses given are indicative and should be adjusted depending on the expected yield.
-This fertilizer can be applied in early spring on the grassland at a dose of less than 400 kg of fertilizer per hectare.
-In early spring, and before the next swath or grazing of pastures, an additional 60 kg N/ha should be applied.
+The doses given are approximate and should be modified according to the size of the expected yield.
+This fertilizer can be used in early spring for grassland in a dose not exceeding 400 kg of fertilizer per ha.
+In early spring and before the next swath or grazing pasture, 60 kg N / ha should be additionally applied.